CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/overview.md

 **Enable Batch Management Manager** – this option allows to define of FIFO behavior.
 Click [here](../../../custom-configuration/custom-configuration-functions/manager/batch-management-manager.md) to find out more.

 **Enable Semaphore** – this option allows to activation of the Semaphore option in chosen transactions.
-Click here to find out more.
+Click [here](semaphore.md) to find out how to activate Semaphore.

 **Document reservation time** – period of a document being reserved for a specific user.
 Click [here](../../../custom-configuration/custom-configuration-functions/manager/semaphore.md#settings) to find out more.